Professional Connections - International Healthcare Recruitment

 Q: Can my family join me?

-A: Some contracts allow family sponsorship, but most staff nurse roles are single-status.
-Senior roles may offer family benefits.
+Some contracts allow family sponsorship, but the majority of staff nurse positions are single-status.
+Senior clinical or leadership roles may offer family benefits.

 Q: Will I need to find my own accommodation?